awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-bitbucket-association.md

 1. In the navigation pane, choose **Repositories**\.

-1. Choose **Associate repository**\.
+1. Choose **Associate repository and run analysis**\.

 1. Choose **Bitbucket**\.

 1. From **Connect to Bitbucket \(with AWS CodeStar connections\)**, choose the connection you want to use\.
 If you don't have a connection, choose **Create a Bitbucket connection** to create one in the Developer Tools console\.
 For more information, see [Create a connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create.html) in the *Developer Tools User Guide*\.

-1. From **Repository location**, choose the name of your Bitbucket repository that contains the source code you want CodeGuru Reviewer to review\.
+1. From **Repository location**, choose the name of your Bitbucket repository that contains the source code you want CodeGuru Reviewer to analyze\.

-1. From **Repository location**, choose your Bitbucket repository\.

 1. \(Optional\) Expand **Encryption key \- optional** to use your own AWS Key Management Service key \(KMS key\) to encrypt your associated repository\.
 For more information, see [Encrypting a repository association in Amazon CodeGuru Reviewer](encrypt-repository-association.md)\.